absmach/magistrala/tools/e2e/README.md

-# Magistrala Users Groups Things and Channels E2E Testing Tool
+# Magistrala Users Groups Clients and Channels E2E Testing Tool

-A simple utility to create a list of groups and users connected to these groups and channels and things connected to these channels.
+A simple utility to create a list of groups and users connected to these groups and channels and clients connected to these channels.

 ## Installation